KONNEKTING/KonnektingDocumentation/konnekting_xml_device_description.md

                             uint32: unsigned 32-bit integer: 0..4294967295
                             int32: signed 32-bit integer: -2147483648..2147483647

-                            And there's a type for raw data, called "raw".
-THis is f.i. useful if you have a parameter for IR hexcodes or 1-wire serialnumbers etc.
+                            And there is a type for raw data, called "raw".
+This is f.i. useful if you have a parameter for IR hexcodes or 1-wire serialnumbers etc.
                             The Suite will let you enter the data as HEX.